 The annual Real Life Stories Program, presented through the efforts of the nonprofit Life Happens.
 The program is an important part of Life Happens’ multifaceted public educational awareness program designed to help consumers make smart insurance decisions to safeguard their families’ financial futures.
-Real Life Stories entries will be selected that best illustrate how insurance, along with the assistance of an insurance professional or licensed team member, helped clients get through difficult financial times.
+Real Life Stories entries will be selected that best illustrate how insurance, along with the assistance of an insurance professional or licensed team member or insurance company, helped clients get through difficult financial times.
 These stories will be chosen from the following categories:

 - Life Insurance – Death Benefits (individual and/or workplace):

 The story should pertain to the real-life experience of a family and/or business whose financial situation was aided by the death benefits provided through the policy(ies) involved.

 - Disability or Long-Term Care Insurance (individual and/or workplace):

 The story should pertain to the real-life experience of an individual who became disabled or ill or who required long-term care services, but who, thanks to the benefits of insurance, has or had the financial means to maintain his/her quality of life.